 James Taylor at Tanglewood

-James Taylor’s Fourth of July show is a tradition at Tanglewood.
-Sweet Baby James has taken the stage at the Koussevitky Music Shed 25 times since he first played there in 1974.
-This year, Taylor and his All-Star Band perform on Monday, July 3 and Tuesday, July 4.
+Thursday, July 3 and Friday, July 4.
 Both shows start at 8 PM.
 Expect to hear classics such as “Fire and Rain,” “Country Road,” and “Shed a Little Light.”
 As is tradition, Taylor’s performance on July 4 will be followed by a stunning fireworks display over Stockbridge Bowl.

 Fourth of July in Pittsfield